YaruG1022/WSU-SU21-CPTS322-Project/README.md

 5. Submit a pull request :D

 ## Additional Documentation
-We welcome contributions from the community!
-Follow these steps to contribute:

 For more detailed documentation, refer to the following files:
 - [Sprint Reports](Sprint_Reports)